Alekseyyy/SNHU/sundries/wargames/TryHackMe/README.md

 These are code snippets that I wrote to complete certain rooms:

 * [Dawkins.java](./code/Dawkins.java): this is a script that makes use of an evolutionary algorithm to crack a simple XOR cipher \(see [Aleksey 2022](https://medium.com/ai-in-plain-english/a-n-application-of-dawkins-weasel-to-cracking-a-simple-xor-cipher-5459f61dda39) for more info\).
-* [js-sort.htm](./code/js-sort.htm): this is a simple javascript driven array sorter for the room "[JavaScript Basics](https://tryhackme.com/room/javascriptbasics)."
-I have published an implementation of it on CodePen \([here](https://codepen.io/EpsilonCalculus/full/ZEXMxYr)\).
-* [PostView.cs](./code/PostView.cs): this is an exploit that I modified to launch a reverse Meterpreter shell via Microsoft's HTA as opposed to a generic reverse shell \(see [Aleksey 2022](https://medium.com/bugbountywriteup/tryhackme-writeup-hackpark-bd9c075c5262) for more info\).